File Converter MCP server

 Prerequisites

-• Various conversion libraries (installed in the steps below)
+• Various conversion libraries (will be installed in the next steps)

 Setup Instructions